jelkastojanov/jrp-polarisation-project/README.md

 This repository includes:

   1. Analysis of pilot data (Pilots 1, 2 & 3) [Completed]
-  2. Analysis of data from the two main studies (Study 1 & 2) [Data collection ongoing]
+  2. Analysis of data from the two main studies (Studies 1 & 2) [Data collection ongoing]